 CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S9 Bullying A willful attempt or threat to inflict injury on another person when accompanied by 1. an apparent present ability to do so, or; 2. intentionally exhibiting a display of force such as would give the victim reason to fear or expect immediate bodily harm, or; 3. any intentional written, verbal or physical act, which a reasonable person would perceive as being intended to threaten, harass, or intimidate that: - Causes substantial physical harm or bodily harm capable of being perceived by a person other than the victim; or - Has the effect of substantially interfering with the victim student's education; - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or - Has the effect of substantially disrupting the orderly operation of the school.
 Within 1 School Year: First Offense: Discipline Levels 1 - 3 Second Offense: Discipline Levels 2 - 3 Third Offense: Discipline Level 3 Mandatory Hearing Referral.
-59.2 4 to 5 Days ISS OR 1 to 3 Days OSS S9.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S9.1 1 to 3 days Detention or to 3 days ISS S9.2 4 to 5 Days ISS OR 1 to 3 Days OSS S9.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S9.b Cyberbullying Electronic communication made on or off school property, through school or personal device that: 1. is directed specifically at students or school personnel, AND 2. is maliciously intended for the purpose of threatening the safety of those specified or substantially disrupting the orderly operation of the school, AND 3. creates a reasonable fear of harm to the students' or school personnel's person or property or has a high likelihood of succeeding in that purpose.
 Within 1 School Year: First Offense: Discipline Levels 1 - 3 Second Offense: Discipline Levels 2 - 3 Third Offense: Discipline Level 3 Mandatory Hearing Referral.
-In addition to discipline consequences assigned, violation of this rule may result in student's loss of privilege to possess a cell phone or other PED on school property for up to one calendar year S9.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S9.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+In addition to discipline consequences assigned, violation of this rule may result in student's loss of privilege to possess a cell phone or other PED on school property for up to one calendar year S9.b.1 1 to 3 Days Detention or 1 to 3 Days ISS S9.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S9.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S10 Burglary Unlawful or unauthorized forceful entry into a school building or vehicle (with or without intent to commit theft or a felony).
 S10.2 4 to 5 Days ISS OR 1 to 3 Days OSS S10.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.